rexmhall09/Axelrods-Simulation-Environment/README.md

 ## Features

-- **Customize Strategies:** Write and test your own strategy against others.
+- **Customize Strategies:** Write and test your own strategy against genaric strategies.
 - **Quick Simulation:** Instantly run tournaments to see how your strategy performs.
 - **Easy-to-use:** Designed for simplicity and accessibility.